ShirinStar/curriculum/digital_mask.md

 - Is this technology safe?

 ### Introduction
 Social media has made augmented reality significantly more accessible with the introduction of face filters and interactive effects.
-Anyone now can create and share their own face filter with the world.
-This adds another layer to the way we engage in social media, the stories we create, the way we want to see ourselves and the identity we design to it.
+Anyone can now create and share their own face filter with the world.
+This adds another layer to the way we engage in social media, the stories we create, the way we want to see ourselves, and the identity we design to it.

 ### Outcomes & Goals
 In this class, you will learn how to use [Spark AR Studio](https://sparkar.facebook.com/ar-studio/download/) to program AR effects like face tracking and gesture recognition to create custom filters for Facebook and Instagram.
 By the end, you’ll be able to publish and share the new effects with your friends on social media.